Los Angeles Defective Seat Belt Lawyer

 - A seat belt is found torn or otherwise damaged following an accident

 Unfortunately, seat belt failure is still a significant problem that causes serious injury and death to many people in the United States.
 According to the National Highway Traffic Safety Administration, approximately 3 million people suffer injuries caused by seat belt failure every year.
 Moreover, approximately 40,000 people die due to this preventable auto defect annually.
 In fact, experts have found that seat belt failure is one of the prime factors causing serious injury in accidents during which a vehicle flips over (i.e. rollover accident).
+Contact a Los Angeles personal injury lawyer at our office to discuss your case and legal options.

 Seat Belt Recalls and Adequate Warnings